andrewbranch/gatsby-remark-vscode/CONTRIBUTING.md

 When you’ve made changes you’re happy with, ensure that you have

 - Added a test if appropriate,
-- Formatted your changes through Prettier with `npm run format`,
+- Formatted your changes through Prettier with `yarn format`,
 - Maintained good JSDoc type annotations to the best of your ability.

 This project is written in plain JavaScript, but uses TypeScript to type-check via JSDoc annotations.
-After tests, type checking runs (and can be run alone with `npm run check`).
+After tests, type checking runs (and can be run alone with `yarn check`).
 If types are new to you, or you have trouble getting type checking to pass, that’s ok!
 I’ll help you in your PR if necessary.
 Type checking is a great way to catch errors early, but I don’t want it to be an impediment for anyone’s contribution.